-Hello Sweetheart, in this post I am going to answer the age-old question-Do highlights damage hair? and also share with you some necessary information you need to know.
+Hello ladies, in this post, I am going to answer the age-old question-Do highlights damage hair?
+And also share with you the necessary information you need to know.

 So do highlights damage hair?
-Beyond doubt highlights do damage hair when the whole process is done wrongly or in excess.
-However, if the hair is done by an experienced colourist using the right technique, then there is a big hope for little or no damage.
+Beyond doubt, highlights do damage hair, especially when the whole process is done wrongly or in excess.
+That’s to say; an experienced colorist can bypass damages during highlighting by using the right technique.

-Hair can be complicated and tricky to care.
-YouTube DIY/tutorial videos are cool, but when it comes to practices that involve technical hair colour changing- Don’t DIY at home.
+Most YouTube DIY/tutorial videos are cool, but when it comes to practices that involve technical changes, like hair bleaching and highlighting -If you are just starting; Don’t DIY at home.

-The pro hair colourist within or outside your neighbourhood didn’t spend months as an apprentice for jokes.
-Allow them to do the technical job for you.
+That pro hair colorist within your neighborhood didn’t spend months as an apprentice for jokes.
+Allow them to do a technical job for you.

-Aside from colouring, they are trained to apply colouring techniques that will help maintain your hair health and strength.
+And aside from coloring, a trained professional colorist applies coloring techniques that will help maintain your hair health and strength.

 Things To Note Before Highlighting Hair Strands

-In the colour world, anything can happen, therefore you need to watch your steps before you ruin your world.
+In the hair color sphere, anything can happen.
+You just need to watch your steps before you ruin your world.

 1. Keep Healthy Hair Before Highlights